pilotmoon/PopClip-Extensions/README.md

 defaults write com.pilotmoon.popclip EnableExtensionDebug -bool YES
 ```

-## Extension Snippets
+## Snippets

-Since version 2021.11, PopClip supports a simplified way to create and share simple extensions called "Extension Snippets".
+The simplest way to create and share extensions is by writing a "snippet".
+You can do this anywhere you like, in any place you can type text.

-Here is an example extension snippet:
+Here is an example snippet:

 ```yaml
 #popclip extension to search Emojipedia